Sabrinas Organizing

 A Deduction – Medical Deduction – if you have any medical payouts, create a section to track them.

-Deduction – Real estate taxes paid/ Mortgage interest paid/ Refinanced taxes paid – This section can be combined it’s not necessary to separate them.
+Deduction – Real estate taxes paid/ Mortgage interest paid/ Refinanced taxes paid – This section can be combined.
+It’s not necessary to separate them.

-Have a tab for the tax final returns
+Have a tab for the final tax returns

-Federal Tax return – Have a section just for the copy of your official federal tax return that you sent out.
+Federal Tax Return – Have a section just for the copy of your official federal tax return that you sent out.

-State Tax return – Same for the state tax return.
+State Tax Return – Same for the state tax return.
 Create a section that includes a copy of everything you sent to the state.

-Local Tax return – If you have a local tax return, create a section with all the paperwork you sent to the local tax agency.
+Local Tax Return – If you have a local tax return, create a section with all the paperwork you sent to the local tax agency.

 How to Make a Tax Paperwork Accordion Folder - square image

-Keep in mind that accordion folders work great for small income tax returns and even people with small businesses.
+Keep in mind that accordion folders (affiliate) work great for small income tax returns and even people with small businesses.
 I like to have one for my business and one for our joint filing.
 These two accordion folders give me a way to review all my business separately from my personal.

 Good luck with your paper purging process and setting up your new personal tax return supporting paperwork system.
 I hope it creates space in your home.